 in csh

-% setenv CC /path/to/gcc
+% setenv CC /<my path to gcc>/gcc

-% setenv CXX /path/to/g++
+% setenv CXX /<my path to g++>/g++

-% setenv FC /path/to/gfortran
+% setenv FC /<my path to gfortran>/gfortran

-% setenv F77 /path/to/gfortran
+% setenv F77 /<my path to gfortran>/gfortran

 The eSASS4DR1 configuration of the installation is achieved by: